Duke Robert of Württemberg

 Duke Robert Maria Klemens Philipp Joseph of Württemberg (Robert Maria Klemens Philipp Joseph, Herzog von Württemberg; 14 January 1873 in Meran, Austria-Hungary – 12 April 1947 in Schloss Altshausen, Altshausen, Baden-Württemberg, Germany) was a member of the House of Württemberg and a Duke of Württemberg.

 Family

 Robert was the fourth child of Duke Philipp of Württemberg and his wife Archduchess Maria Theresa of Austria.
 He was the younger brother of Generalfeldmarschall Albrecht, Duke of Württemberg.
 Robert belonged to the fifth branch (called the ducal branch) of the House of Württemberg, descended from the seventh son of Frederick II Eugene, Duke of Württemberg.
 On the extinction of the eldest branch in 1921 with the death of the former King William II of Württemberg, the ducal branch became the new dynastic branch of the House.

 Marriage

-Robert married Archduchess Maria Immakulata of Austria, seventh child and fifth eldest daughter of Archduke Karl Salvator of Austria and his wife Princess Maria Immaculata of Bourbon-Two Sicilies, on 29 October 1900 in Vienna.
-Robert and Maria Immakulata did not have children.
+Robert married Archduchess Maria Immakulata of Austria, seventh child and fifth eldest daughter of Archduke Karl Salvator of Austria and Princess Maria Immaculata of Bourbon-Two Sicilies, on 29 October 1900 in Vienna.
+They had no children.